DennisGross/gimitest/examples/README.md

 Afterwards, it generates test cases for the environment.
 Then, it runs the test cases and logs the results.
 Finally, analyze the results.

+## Explaining Failed Tests
+This experiment uses the OpenAI GPT model gpt-4-turbo to explain failed tests via the last screen image of the Gymnasium environment.
+In this experiment, we use the Catpole environment.
+This experiment's goal is to show the potential of GPT models in explaining failed tests in reinforcement learning environments.
+To run the experiment, please use an own API key, go into explaining_failed_tests and run explain.py.
+First, it extracts the last screen image of the failed test.
+Then, it generates an explanation for the failed test.

+## Plotting the results
+The results of any experiment can be plotted as in the paper with the scripts *plot_results.py*.
+Remind to change the paths of the log files if needed.